ku-fpg/ku-fpg.github.io/teaching/EECS_448_S20_Lab1.md

 modify the same line(s) in different ways, then we have a merge conflict.
 Let\'s pretend we have two branches of an fake repository.
-On the master branch we start with a single file, code.txt:
+On the master branch we start with a single commited file, code.txt:

 ```.shell
 int x = 5;
 ```

-We commit this change to the master branch, create a branch called experiment, checkout experiment, and finally make the following change to the file:
+We also commit this change to the master branch, create a branch called experiment, checkout experiment, and finally make the following change to the file: